What is Boy Beat Makeup?

 Makeup is finally shifting into a more natural age!
 The “Boy Beat” makeup is basically a kind of a reversal of the Instagram perfect skin look.
-And it’s so refreshing to take a break from using eyeliner, overdrawn lips, exaggerated cat eyes to achieve the goal of looking hyper-feminine.
+And it’s so refreshing to take a break from using eyeliner, overdrawn lips, exaggerated cat eyes to look hyper-feminine.

-The Boy Beat makeup is a style of makeup popularized by Makeup Artist Sir Johns (Beyonce’s Makeup Artist) where the focus is on eyebrows and cheekbones.
-The Boy Beat makeup is the latest evolution of natural makeup look as it refers to place emphasis on eyebrow thickening and face sculpting paired with an almost blemish-free base.
+The Boy Beat makeup is a style of makeup popularized by Makeup Artist Sir Johns (Beyonce’s Makeup Artist).
+The focus is mainly on eyebrows and cheekbones.
+The Boy Beat makeup is the latest evolution of natural makeup look.
+Indeed, it refers to place emphasis on eyebrow thickening and face sculpting paired with an almost blemish-free base.

 “It’s an androgynous way to look at makeup being masculine and feminine at the same time, adding a bit more structure than you would have naturally.”
 Sir John, Makeup Artist

-The Boy Beat makeup is a twist on the French makeup look or makeup no-makeup look: minimalist and simple while enhancing natural features and adding more structure to the face with a particular focus on the eyebrows and the cheekbones.
-I don’t think the face needs to be flawless, the overall idea of this look is being comfortable with/without concealer or foundation (it’s up to you) even if you see a bit of acne, rosacea, dark circles peaking through.
+The Boy Beat makeup is a twist on the French makeup look or makeup no-makeup look.
+It’s minimalist and simple while enhancing natural features and adding more structure to the face with a particular focus on the eyebrows and the cheekbones.
+The face doesn’t need to be flawless!
+The overall idea of this look is being comfortable with/without concealer or foundation.
+Even if you see a bit of acne, rosacea, dark circles peeking through.
 It’s all about embracing so-called imperfections while enhancing natural features.

 When my skin is not breaking out I’m just using the Tom Ford Concealing Pen (shade 1.0 Alabaster) instead of using a foundation.
 I like to use this concealer with my hands just around the eyes to cover under-eye circles, around my nose to cover redness but also on my chin to cover blemishes and scars.
 I love Tom Ford Concealing Pen as it always delivers the right amount of product and as it camouflages under-eye circles, areas of uneven skin tone, redness by creating an undetectable finish (contrary to a foundation).
 This product is perfect for adding a little bit of something to the skin while still looking completely natural.